lethain/staff-eng/src/markdown/guides/getting-the-title-where-you-are.md

 > I do [pendulum](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/) a decent amount because I'm interested in so many things on both sides of the career ladder.
 I'm interested in growing people, I really like working with recruiting, I'm one of those engineers that actually enjoy interviewing, I like understanding how teams grow.
 But I also really like writing code, and after I spend some time managing, I want to get back into the code and hack around a little bit.

+Some folks try management and end up hating it.
-Others like [Joy Ebertz](https://staffeng.com/stories/joy-ebertz) try engineering management but don't enjoy the experience,
+[Joy Ebertz](https://staffeng.com/stories/joy-ebertz) didn't care for engineering management much,

 > I actually managed for about a year and a half in the middle of my time at Box and found that I hated it (you can find more about that in my [blog post on that topic](https://code.likeagirl.io/why-i-left-management-the-engineering-technical-track-vs-management-track-abef5b1d914d)).
 That said, I found that there is actually a lot of overlap between management and staff+ roles in most companies.

-But even though Joy hated her management experience, she felt it might have helped her longer-term career,
+Even though Joy hated her management experience, she felt it might have helped her longer-term career,

 > It's possible that if I hadn't taken a meander through management, I would have gotten to Staff sooner.
 That said, I don't regret doing it, and I learned a lot about how people think, how organizations are run, and how larger projects are prioritized.
 All of these have continued to help me do my job on the IC track and likely helped me further get promoted to Senior Staff.
 While I do think it's distinctly possible that it slowed down when I got to Staff, I'm actually less sure for the next level - I think there's a real chance I would have hung out at Staff longer without it.
 All of this is to say that even though I didn't take the most direct route, I still learned a lot that has helped me out long term.

-People management is bigger than simply maximizing your trajectory to a Staff Engineer role.
+The final caveat I'd give for someone considering this switch is that people management is bigger than simply maximizing your trajectory to a Staff Engineer role.
 You'll have a profound impact on the folks you support as a manager, and if you take it on with the wrong motivations, you'll regret the experience, but not nearly as much as your team will.
 If you're motivated to help your team grow and succeed, then go ahead and do it; if you're only doing it for yourself, then don't.

 ## A semi-permeable boundary

-As a final caveat, Staff-plus titles are leadership positions, and it's uniquely challenging to gain a leadership position if the existing leadership team doesn't identify with you as a potential member.
-What that means is, unfortunately, folks with the privilege of _seeming_ _like_ the existing leadership team have a much easier time making the transition.
+As a final caveat, Staff-plus titles are leadership positions.
+It's uniquely challenging to gain a leadership position if the existing leadership team doesn't identify with you as a potential member.
+What that means is, unfortunately, folks with the privilege of _seeming_ _like_ they are already part of the existing leadership team have a much easier time making the transition.

 If you read through this chapter and become increasingly frustrated that you're _already_ doing everything here, then it's possible that you're experiencing that structural disadvantage.
 Roughly half the women I spoke with had to change companies to attain the Staff title, whereas promotion friction generally didn't come up as a topic during discussions with other folks.